How WRL Compares

 Wayback Machine

-Massive scale (850B+ pages archived) and institutional credibility accepted by some courts.
+Massive scale (1 trillion+ pages archived as of October 2025) and institutional credibility accepted by some courts.
 Captures have no cryptographic signatures -- integrity relies on trust in the Internet Archive as an institution.
 Rate-limited public API (15 req/min).
 The de facto reference for "what did this page look like" but not designed as an evidence tool.

 PageFreezer